-Abingdon School’s Career Guidance Programme takes pupils aged 12-18 (Year 8 to Year 13) on a journey of self-discovery, helping them to identify potential careers to which they are well suited, understand and experience the world of work, make educational choices informed by careers planning, and learn key skills needed to gain future employment.
+Abingdon School’s Career Guidance Programme takes pupils aged 11-18 (Year 7 to Year 13) on a journey of self-discovery, helping them to:

 In short, our goal is to help every pupil think carefully about, and take practical steps towards realising, his future career.

-The Career Guidance Programme combines online career information resources with career thinking/planning lessons; employability skills workshops; CV, cover letter and interview training; one-to-one guidance meetings, and a wide range of events and activities, including talks by working professionals, an annual careers fair, several career advice evenings, two work experience schemes, and meetings with British Armed Forces careers advisers.
+The Career Guidance Programme combines printed and online career information resources with career thinking/planning lessons; employability skills workshops; financial education tutorials and seminars; CV, cover letter and interview training and practice; one-to-one guidance meetings, and a wide range of events and activities, including talks and classroom lessons with working professionals, an annual careers fair, several career advice evenings, two work experience schemes, and meetings with British Armed Forces careers advisers.

-The career guidance section of the student intranet (Firefly) is a ‘one-stop-shop’ of links to recommended websites for researching educational and career choices and finding work experience schemes, enrichment programmes, and traineeships, apprenticeships and other work-based learning options for school leavers.
+The career guidance section of the pupil intranet (Firefly) is a ‘one-stop-shop’ of links to recommended websites for researching occupations; learning about different academic, vocational, and work-based educational options (post-16 and post-18) and their relevancy to career choices; searching for enrichment opportunities that give insight into career choices, and finding work experience placements, internships, apprenticeships, and school leaver programmes.

 Every year group enjoys a set of bespoke activities designed for its step in this journey, with one year’s activities smoothly transitioning into that of the next year.
 This design ensures coherence from year to year and puts pupils in the best position possible to make informed educational choices at the end of each key stage in their education: GSCE, A-Level, and all post-18 options, including Higher Education.